California housing shortage: Tax structures

 Partially because Proposition 13 limits the property tax that local and state governments can collect, cities are incentivized to permit commercial development rather than residential development.
 Commercial development can potentially yield both sales tax revenue (car dealerships and shopping malls are examples of favored development due to their density of revenue), as well as business tax revenue (many cities levy either a payroll tax or a gross-receipts tax on all businesses located within their boundaries).

 Residential development is typically seen as a net loss to a city's budget due to costs associated with service delivery (public safety, roads, parks, etc.) to residents exceeding the tax revenue received from those residents.
 For example, the city of Brisbane, when considering developing a greenfield (Brisbane Baylands development), was told that a housing-heavy development would bring in $1 million annually in additional income for the town, but a commercial development with no housing and a larger hotel would bring in $9 million annually—and that without building hotels, the development would be a net loss to the city budget.

-Since 1978 California's Prop 13 limited home value assessments to 1976 levels for tax purposes, as well as capping property taxes statewide.
+California's Prop 13 limited annual increases in home value assessments to a maximum of 2.0% for property tax purposes and capped property tax rates to a maximum of 1.0% of assessed value.
 This produces a "lock-in effect" which reduces the supply of housing while raising housing prices.
 This effect (which is concurrent with reduction of municipal government funding via reduced property tax revenues) was noted to have occurred much more strongly in coastal California cities than those further inland.